deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 You may use standard XML namespace binding to control the namespace and prefix of the feature type:

-.. topic:: SQL FeatureStore (Table-driven mode): Customizing the feature type namespace and prefix
+.. topic:: SQL feature store (table-driven mode): Customizing the feature type namespace and prefix

    .. literalinclude:: xml/sqlfeaturestore_tabledriven4.xml
       :language: xml